 PDF download Download Article

-1. An opened jar of pasta sauce lasts 5 to 7 days in the fridge.
-Once you open a jar of pasta sauce, it’s best to use it as fast as possible.
-Spaghetti sauce or tomato-based sauces are acidic and tend to spoil quickly once opened, so experts recommend using them within 5 to 7 days (unless there are signs of spoilage).[1]
+1. Once you open a jar of pasta sauce, it’s best to use it as fast as possible, as tomato-based sauces are acidic and tend to spoil quickly once opened.
+Chef Woodward agrees and says an opened jar of spaghetti sauce usually lasts about 1 week.[1]

 • For the best results, store opened spaghetti sauce in a covered glass or plastic container, not its metal can.[2]